Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Introduction

 The first defense against RFI is to place a radio telescope in a relatively remote location.
 The difference that can be achieved is represented in Figure 10 of \citet{Offringa2015}, where RFI occupancy as a function of frequency as seen by AOFlagger \citep{Offringa2010, Offringa2012} is compared between MWA and LOFAR data.
 Most 21-cm EoR experiments additionally employ some form of post-correlation RFI excision pipelines, such as AOFlagger or SSINS \citep{Wilensky2019}.
 Such methods automatically identify or `flag' visibilities that are likely to be contaminated so that they are not used later in the analysis.

 \citet{Offringa2019a} explores some effects of excision methods in 21-cm EoR power spectrum analyses.
-This study is performed on LOFAR data, where RFI flagging is done at much finer spectral resolution than is used in the EoR analysis.
+This study is performed on LOFAR data and simulations, where RFI flagging is done at much finer spectral resolution than is used in the EoR analysis.
 The flagged visibilities are then downsampled to the analysis time and frequency resolution.
 Conventionally, flagged data are not included when downsampling, except when all contributing visibilities are flagged at high resolution.
 If there are some unflagged contributors, the resulting downsampled visibility is left unflagged at low resolution (referred to as partially flagged).
 Otherwise, the resulting visibility is flagged (referred to as fully flagged).
 Due to chromatic variations in flagging, conventional downsampling causes spectral fluctuations in the averaged visibilities that produces enough excess power in the EoR window to prevent detection of the expected EoR signal.
 This excess power can be effectively mitigated by improved downsampling schemes, weighting the downsampled visibilities identically regardless of how many samples contributed, subtraction of a low-resolution forward model, and Gaussian Process Regression (GPR: \citet{Kern2021, Mertens2018}).
-However, many of these techniques only address the excess power resulting from partially flagged visibilities.
 In this paper we primarily focus on fully flagged visibilities, which also produce spectral variations that result in excess EoR window power.
 Fully flagged and nearly fully flagged data is more common in the MWA EoR highband from 167-198 MHz than in the LOFAR band considered in \citet{Offringa2019a}.
 This is due to the presence of broad DTV interference in the MWA band as well as a lower correlator resolution.
-We propose an alternate mitigation strategy that applies to fully flagged visibilities where the strategies in \citet{Offringa2019a} do not.
+Some of the techniques from \citet{Offringa2019a} only address the excess power resulting from partially flagged visibilities (improved downsampling, reweighting), while others can address the excess power from fully flagged visibilities (forward modeling, GPR).
+We propose an alternate mitigation strategy that applies to fully flagged visibilities that is simple to implement and highly effective.
+We also investigate forward model subtraction.

 In \citet{Hazelton2013}, the foreground wedge is understood in terms of the chromatic sampling function of the array, specifically by examining multi-baseline effects.
 The excess power in the window from fully flagged samples can be understood similarly.
 In \S\ref{sec:flagging_ps_methods}, we describe the theoretical concepts and methods used in this paper.
 In \S\ref{sec:demo} we use simulations to demonstrate and explain this effect, as well as provide a solution.
 In \S\ref{sec:data_flags}, we further demonstrate the effect using flags inherited from running \textsc{SSINS} \citep{Wilensky2019} and \textsc{AOFlagger} \citep{Offringa2015} on MWA data.
 In \S\ref{sec:flag_ps_discussion}, we discuss mitigation strategies and consequences for overall experimental sensitivity.